 State Junior Fair Board- The Ohio State Fair Junior Fair Board is made up of our great state's best and brightest young leaders, hand-picked to contribute to the success of the Ohio State Fair each year.
 Selected to represent their respective youth organizations, these students serve on behalf of thousands of students across Ohio.
 As ambassadors for 4-H, FFA, Girl Scouts, Boy Scouts, Farm Bureau, FCCLA, Grange and Tech Ed, they are able to share their experiences and emphasize the value of the Junior Fair with patrons throughout the 12 days of the fair.
-Apply online at ohiostatefair.com/ifb.
+Apply online at ohiostatefair.com/jfb (due in March).

-2023 4-H CAMP INFORMATION
+2024 4-H CAMP INFORMATION

-Camp Registration: May 1-15, 2023
+Camp Registration: May 1-15, 2024